second coming

 the old testament

-The firstborn is linked to both Israel’s deliverance from slavery and the promise of a saviour from the line of David, a king of Israel. and Jesus the head of the church.
+The firstborn is linked to Israel’s deliverance from slavery in ancient times, the promise of a saviour from the line of David, who was a king of Ancient Israel and Jesus being the head of the church.
 Jesus is the first resurrected human glorified body.
+In the Old Testament God revealed Himself to the world through the Ancient nation of Israel.

 Exodus 4:22 ‘Then you shall say to Pharaoh, ‘Thus says the Lord: “Israel is My son, My firstborn.’

-In the Old Testament God’s plan was in revealing Himself to the world through the nation of Israel.
 Jesus is the fulfilment of every promise to the nation of Israel.
-Jesus when He became flesh and blood He came from the tribe of Judah, the tribe of king David, a tribe of the nation Israel.
+Jesus when He became flesh and blood, came from the tribe of Judah, the tribe of king David, a tribe of the nation Israel.
+God made a covenant with David that through his tribe would come an eternal kingdom.
+This was fulfilled when God the Son became flesh through the tribe of David.

 Psalm 89:27-29 ‘Also I will make him My firstborn, The highest of the kings of the earth.
 My mercy I will keep for him forever, And My covenant shall stand firm with him.
 His seed also I will make to endure forever, And his throne as the days of heaven.’

-Here God talking about His promise to king David.
+Here God is talking about His promise to king David.
 The promise that the king of all kings will come from his tribe.
 This king and His kingdom is forever.
+Jesus the King of all kings revealed in the book of Revelation.
+Jesus is not a created being.
+He is not a man of human seed.
+He is eternal.
+Jesus is God, God the Son.

 the new testament